klshriharsha/redux-saga-polling/README.md

-# redux-saga-polling
-An example of polling using React, Redux and Redux Sagas
+An example of polling using React, Redux and Redux Sagas.
+This app polls https://api.icndb.com/jokes/random to show a random joke every few seconds.
+It provides an interface for the user to select delay, start and stop polling.